 The portfolio’s overweight to smaller capitalization stocks, whose returns trailed larger capitalization stocks, was a detractor from relative performance.
 In addition, domestically-traded international stocks that are in the Fund, but not in the benchmark, detracted from relative performance.

-Stock selection was the main detractor from relative results, with holdings in the Consumer Discretionary, Information Technology, Energy, Materials, and Financials sectors detracting the most, partially offset by contributions from holdings in the Industrials, Consumer Staples, and Health Care sectors.
+Stock selection was the main detractor from relative performance in the quarter with holdings in the Financials, Industrials, and Materials sectors detracting the most, partially offset by contributions from holdings in the Information Technology and Communication Services sectors.

-Sector allocation also detracted from relative results, with the Fund’s overweight to the Industrials sector and underweight to the Information Technology and Energy sectors detracting the most, partially offset by contributions from the overweight to Consumer Discretionary sector and the underweight to the Consumer Staples sector.
+Sector allocation overall was a detractor from relative performance with the overweight to the Industrials sector and underweight to the Consumer Staples, Utilities, and Real Estate sectors detracting the most, partially offset by contributions from the underweight to the Information Technology sector.

 S&P 500 Index earnings growth in the third quarter (reported in Q4) was 26%, continuing the trend this year of solid fundamentals for the market.
 Nine of the eleven Global Industry Classification Standard (GICS®) sectors reported double-digit earnings growth and five of the eleven reported more than 20% growth year over year for the third quarter period.
 Additionally, approximately 77% of the companies within the S&P 500 Index reported positive earnings surprises, down slightly from the second quarter earnings season.
 Overall, the market continued to demonstrate positive bottom-up fundamentals throughout the quarter but these strong fundamentals were not enough to offset significant macro concerns making 2018 the first year since 2001 in which the S&P 500 Index price return was negative (-6.2%) while earnings growth remained positive and strong (double-digits).